 1. The mobile base station relay may be pre-configured with one or more of the following:

-a) a prioritized list of PLMNs and/or geographic areas in which the mobile base station relay is allowed to operate as a relay;
+a) a prioritized list of PLMNs and/or geographic areas in which the mobile base station relay is allowed to operate as an IAB node;

 NOTE 1: The geographic area format used for V2X policy in TS 24.588 [8] can be re-used.
 A geographic area is encoded as a list of coordinates, each corresponding to a summit of a polygon.

-b) a list of PDU session parameters, e.g. specific DNN and S-NSSAI, and OAM server FQDN, each set associated with a PLMN ID and/or geographic area, to be used to establish a PDU session toward a regional OAM server for relay configuration;
+b) a list of PDU session parameters, e.g. specific DNN and S-NSSAI, and OAM server FQDN, each set associated with a PLMN ID and/or geographic area, to be used to establish a PDU session toward a regional OAM server for IAB node configuration;

 2. When the mobile base station relay moves out of coverage of the HPLMN:

-- if the mobile base station relay is pre-configured with a prioritized list of PLMNs and/or geographic areas in which the mobile base station relay is allowed to operate as a relay as described in step 1a), the relay attempts to select the PLMNs in the list, in priority order;
+- if the mobile base station relay is pre-configured with a prioritized list of PLMNs and/or geographic areas in which the mobile base station relay is allowed to operate as an IAB node as described in step 1a), the IAB-UE attempts to select the PLMNs in the list, in priority order;

 - otherwise, the mobile base station relay performs PLMN selection as specified in TS 23.122 [12];

-3. Upon selecting a VPLMN as described in step 2, the mobile base station relay initiates a registration procedure and indicates in the Registration Request message that it intends to operate:
+3. Upon selecting a VPLMN as described in step 2, the mobile base station relay initiates a registration procedure and indicates in the RRC connection message that it intends to operate an IAB node.

-a) as a relay on behalf of the VPLMN (i.e. operating the radio resource of the VPLMN and connecting to a CU of the VPLMN);

 4. The AMF in the VPLMN either:

 a) accepts the Registration Request of the mobile base station relay; or

-b) rejects the Registration Request of the mobile base station relay with a 5GMM cause value indicating that the mobile base station relay is not allowed to operate as a relay in the VPLMN;
+b) rejects the Registration Request of the mobile base station relay with a 5GMM cause value indicating that the mobile base station relay is not allowed to operate as a n IAB node in the VPLMN;

 5. If the Registration Request of the mobile base station relay is accepted and:

-a) the mobile base station relay intends to operate as a relay on behalf of the VPLMN, the mobile base station relay either:
+a) the mobile base station relay:

 i) performs an IAB node integration procedure with the VPLMN as specified in TS 38.401 [6] clause 8.12.1.
 If the mobile base station relay is pre-configured with the PDU session parameters for the OAM PDU session for the VPLMN or the geographic area as described in step 1b), the UE uses these parameters to establish the OAM PDU session during the procedure; or